-Niamh Connery, David Hodnett
+Authors: Niamh Connery and David Hodnett

 Published: February 2009

 The book sets out the features of economic regulation in Ireland in the following sectors: aviation, banking, broadcasting, communications including post, competition and energy.

-The Commission for Aviation Regulation;
+-The Commission for Aviation Regulation

-the Central Bank and Financial Services Regulatory Authority;
+-the Central Bank and Financial Services Regulatory Authority

-the Broadcasting Commission of Ireland,
+-the Broadcasting Commission of Ireland

 -the Broadcasting Complaints Commission

-the new Broadcasting Authority of Ireland;
+-the new Broadcasting Authority of Ireland

-the Commission for Communications Regulation,
+-the Commission for Communications Regulation

-the Competition Authority
+-the Competition Authority